postgresml/postgresml/pgml-sdks/rust/pgml/javascript/README.md

 ### Installation

-To install the JavaScript SDK, use pip:
+To install the JavaScript SDK, use npm:

 ```
 npm i pgml